true-async/php-true-async-rfc/basic.md

 **CancellationExp**:

-- A variable of the `Awaitable` interface
+- A variable of the `Async\Awaitable` interface

 ```php
     $cancellation = new Future();
     $result = await $coroutine until $cancellation;
 ```

-- A function that returns an Awaitable object
+- A function that returns an `Awaitable` object

 ```php
     function getCancellation(): \Async\Awaitable {